maxxkrakoa/toodledo2todoist/README.md

 Todoist entries can be composed of multiple consecutive lines ending with a line with all empty entries.

 ## TODO
-There seems to be a problem when importing "Bimonthly" tasks (the same problem occurs when calling them "every 2 months").
-Turns out it is impossible to create recurring events that start in the past.
+In Todoist it is impossible to create recurring events that start in the past.
+So if there are any of these present while converting a warning will be displayed.